vamseeachanta/hobbies/gardening/veg_dosakai.md

 - 2-3 mm thick green lines along the length are ok
 - Should not contain green patches.
 - Check the bottom of vegetable (away from stem) before cooking for any bitterness.
 If bitter, discard the bottom 10% to 20% and check taste again.
+- SHould be able to separate from plant easily when ripe.
+If too tough and still green color present, leave it 1 more day